csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 e
 ```

-nGen for Mac, Windows and Linux can be downloaded
+nGen for Mac, Windows and Linux can be downloaded&nbsp;
 [here](http://mikelkuehn.com/index.php/ng)

 ## AthenaCL